-Interlocking movable guards must:
+Interlocking movable guards shall:

-- as far as possible remain attached to the machinery when open, - be designed and constructed in such a way that they can be adjusted only by means of an intentional action.
+- (a) as far as possible remain attached to the machinery or related product when open, - (b) be designed and constructed in such a way that they can be adjusted only by means of an intentional action.

-Interlocking movable guards must be associated with an interlocking device that:
+Interlocking movable guards shall be associated with an interlocking device that:

-- prevents the start of hazardous machinery functions until they are closed and - gives a stop command whenever they are no longer closed.
+- (a) prevents the start of hazardous machinery or related product functions until those guards are closed; and - (b) gives a stop command whenever those guards they are no longer closed.

-Where it is possible for an operator to reach the danger zone before the risk due to the hazardous machinery functions has ceased, movable guards must be associated with a guard locking device in addition to an interlocking device that:
+Where it is possible for an operator to reach the danger zone before the risk due to the hazardous machinery or related product functions has ceased, movable guards shall be associated with a guard locking device in addition to an interlocking device that:

-- prevents the start of hazardous machinery functions until the guard is closed and locked, and - keeps the guard closed and locked until the risk of injury from the hazardous machinery functions has ceased.
+- (a) prevents the start of hazardous machinery or related product functions until the guard is closed and locked, and - (b) keeps the guard closed and locked until the risk of injury from the hazardous machinery or related product functions has ceased.

-Interlocking movable guards must be designed in such a way that the absence or failure of one of their components prevents starting or stops the hazardous machinery functions.
+Interlocking movable guards shall be designed in such a way that the absence or failure of one of their components prevents starting or stops the hazardous machinery or related product functions.

-EN AND ISO STANDARDS WORKING WITH STANDARDS
+EN AND ISO STANDARDS

+WORKING WITH STANDARDS

-Standards can be likened to a specification for designing a machine so that it meets the Machinery Directive's requirements.
-The Machinery Directive is a legal document and the rules and regulations therein must be observed.
-Standards are guidelines for the design and construction of machinery.
-If a standard is followed the documentation can be reduced.
+Standards can be compared to specifications for designing a machine to meet the requirements of the Machinery Directive, a legal document with rules and regulations that must be followed.
+Standards provide guidelines for designing and constructing machinery, and following these standards can help reduce documentation.